fromsnowman2014/media_to_text_summary/README.md

 #### OpenMP Conflicts
 The application uses both PyTorch and faster-whisper, which can cause OpenMP runtime conflicts.
 This is resolved by setting the `KMP_DUPLICATE_LIB_OK=TRUE` environment variable as shown in the usage examples.

+#### PyTorch Loading Security
+To address a security vulnerability in `torch.load`, we use the `safetensors` format for loading models by default.
+The safetensors package is included in the requirements.txt file.

 ### Testing